 Coronavirus Guidance for Brendoncare Homes

-We will try to accommodate additional window and garden visits, alongside regular video calls and phone calls, but please bear with us while we co-ordinate your return to safe visiting.
-Our homes continue to work hard to ensure that the range of activities offered to residents and opportunities to stay in touch with their loved ones are as frequent as possible.
+We do all we can to accommodate additional window and garden visits, alongside regular video calls and phone calls.
+Our homes work hard to ensure that the range of activities offered to residents and opportunities to stay in touch with their loved ones are as frequent as possible.

 Our homes are open for admissions and welcoming new residents.
 For further details on current moving arrangements, please see our latest admissions guidance below, email email@example.com or call our enquiry team on 0300 303 4866.